Who can find a faithful person?

 Faithful describes “God as the One in whom we can have full confidence.”
 2

-Because I may have full confidence in God keeping His covenant promises, I am secure now and forever.
+Because I may have complete confidence in God keeping His covenant promises, I am secure now and forever.

 “I give them eternal life, and they will never perish, and no one will snatch them out of my hand.”John 10:28 ESV

-There is no need for me to wrestle with insecurity if I have entrusted my life into His care.
+I do not need to wrestle with insecurity if I have entrusted my life into His care.

 But you, O Lord, are a God merciful and gracious,Psalm 86:15 ESV

 slow to anger and abounding in steadfast love and faithfulness.

 However, those the Father has given me will come to me, and I will never reject them.
 For I have come down from heaven to do the will of God who sent me, not to do my own will.
 And this is the will of God, that I should not lose even one of all those he has given me, but that I should raise them up at the last day.
 For it is my Father’s will that all who see his Son and believe in him should have eternal life.
 I will raise them up at the last day.John 6:37–40 NLT

 - These are times I have noticed God’s faithfulness to me: